rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 article discusses how to recover from complete asset deletion.

 Occasionally, bad actors attempt to destroy your cloud assets, such as files, websites, databases, and so on.
-This might be a foreign attacker who stole cloud account authentication info, or it might be a disgruntled employee with access to company assets or any similar bad actor.
+The bad actor might be a foreign attacker who stole cloud account authentication info, or it might be a disgruntled employee with access to company assets or any similar bad actor.
 Attacks like this might cripple or kill a company, and the ability to recover backups makes